KINK3D Behind the Scenes: Color

 What Comes Next

-With the development of the Arctic White, which uses yet another type of printer, and a third type of raw material, making new options available to us.
-Dark gray can’t be dyed bright colors, but white can.
+With the development of Arctic White, which uses an even newer type of printer and raw material, new options have become available to us.
+While dark grey couldn't be effectively dyed in the colors we've wanted to achieve, white is another story.
 So that’s our next avenue of exploration.

-We’ve always strived to produce the best products, not just acceptable products, and for color, that holds true more than ever.
-So we will keep working behind the scenes, and we'll only launch something new when it’s ready, and to the standards that our customers deserve.
+We’ve always strived to produce the best products on the market, and that holds true more than ever for color.
+We'll keep working behind the scenes to launch new colors with the standards that our customers deserve.